VIC.GOV.AU | Policy and Advisory Library

 • assist with placement in another school or a re-engagement program external to the school

-• discuss protective concerns for a child and the suitability of making referral to Child FIRST or Child Protection
+• discuss concerns for a child and the suitability of making referral to The Orange Door

 • provide support to schools to broker solutions for complex individual attendance cases.